 Firstly, it may sound quite ridiculous to many that running insurance is even a concept that is entertained my most insurance companies.
 It sounds a little less ridiculous when you think that some celebrities and even non-famous people get vital body parts covered: models get their legs and best features insured, and sportsmen and sportswomen often take out insurance for various body parts that are most vital to their skills and career.
 With this in mind, it seems a little silly not to consider taking our running insurance considering how strenuous the training for and running of a marathon can be on the body.

 But what exactly is running insurance?
-A quick Google search yields very few results but digging deeper into the internet will yield more promising returns.
+A quick Google search yields very few results but digging deeper into the internet will yield more promising returns like the guide by runningnorth.co.uk.
 Running insurance takes the most common form of being included under specialist travel insurance policies, particularly from companies that specialise in extreme sports.
 Running insurance is basically insurance that will cover costs if you happen to be injured during your marathon running.
 Though many people think it will never happen to them, there are always staggering numbers of people each year in the London Marathon (this story in The Telegraph tells of runners that were even urged to get runners insurance) that don't even manage to finish the race because injury.

 Running insurance isn't as ridiculous as it may sound to some people.
 It doesn't mean that you're going to be reimbursed for loss of earnings for years to come, but rather is designed to cover medical expenses related to injuries sustained during the event that you were insured for.